Werewolf by Night (TV special): Marketing

 The teaser trailer and poster for the special were revealed at the 2022 D23 Expo.
 The trailer was noted for appearing in black-and-white and having other film elements resembling classic horror films.
 Maggie Boccella from Collider felt the trailer was "presented like an old school Hammer Horror film", comparing it to the works of Lon Chaney and Bela Lugosi, both actors known primarily for their roles in horror films.
 Amanda Lamadrid of Screen Rant called the trailer "shocking and unique", saying it shows Marvel "going all-in on the vintage scream factor" while adding that the special looks "unlike any previous MCU project".

 Release

 Werewolf by Night was released on Disney+ on October 7, 2022.
 A special screening occurred at Fantastic Fest in Austin, Texas on September 25, 2022, and at Hollywood Forever Cemetery on October 6 as part of a Disney+ Halloween-themed event called "Hallowstream" alongside the WandaVision episode "All-New Halloween Spooktacular!"
 (2021).
 An additional screening occurred on October 13, 2022, at the New Beverly Cinema, with the special being presented on 35 mm movie film.
 It is part of Phase Four of the MCU.
+Werewolf by Night was made available on Hulu from September 15 until October 31, 2023, as part of its "Huluween" programming.

 Reception

-Audience viewership
+Viewership

-According to Whip Media's TV Time, Werewolf by Night was the top streaming film for viewers in the United States for the week ending October 9, 2022, the second-most streamed for the week ending October 16, the third-most for the week ending October 23, and the sixth-most for the week ending October 30.
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, reported that Werewolf by Night was the second most-streamed film in the U.S. from October 3–9.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that it was the most-streamed film in the U.S. for the week ending October 9.
+Werewolf by Night remained in the top five from October 16 –23 before moving to sixth place for the week ending October 30.